serverless/blog/post/how-to-plan-a-team-retreat.md

 ---
 title: How to plan a team retreat
-description: "A look at how we maximize ROI when bringing our entire team together for a week."
+description: Bi-annual retreats - how we improve communication and make remote teams work.
-date: 2017-07-27
+date: 2017-10-09
 thumbnail:
 layout: Post
 authors: